 All these thangs lend us to wonder, as we watch them happening around us, what is the meaning of it all?
-These foreigners, so queer in outward appearance, have the same feelings, the same qualities, both good and bad, that are found in other ranks of society, their needs physical, mental and moral are the same of ours, but their circumstances are so very, very different, and the opportunities that are open to themare so few in number and so limited in extent, that one often wonders how they manage to "make good" in theway that they do, and why they remain kind and friendly to all instead of becomin g embittered and resentful, when they see the painful contrast between the things to that life has given them so grudgingly, and the things that have be a strewn so lavishly in the paths of others.
+These foreigners, so queer in outward appearence, have the same feelings, the same qualities, both good and bad, that are found in other ranks of society, their needs physical, mental and moral, are the same of ours, but their circumstances are so very, very different, and the opportunities that are open to themare so few in number and so limited in extent, that one often wonders how they manage to "make good" in theway that they do, and why they remain kind and friendly to all instead of becomin g embittered and resentful, when they see the painful contrast between the things to that life has given them so grudgingly, and the things that have been strewn so lavishly in the paths of others.
 And we are forced to askwhat right have "the others" to the advantages that they enjoy ?
-More especially what right have they to pride themselves upon their superiority and despise the "Sheeny" and "Dago" the dixxixum digty and the downtrodden, for dare they think that, had the circumstances been reversed they would be have been able to rise above them and her lot love east with ward that they, by then unde viter , arried have and to their from theight of aridon a forderer.

-and their lot been cast in the Ward that they, by their virtue, would have to their present
+More especially what right have they to pride themselves upon their emperiority and despise the "Sheeny" and "Dago" the diretured digty and the downtrodden, for dare they think that, had the circumstances been reversed they would be have been able to rise above them and her lot been last in the ward that they, by then wente writer, corned have and to their premit-leightig aridon & forderes and their lot been cast in the Ward that they, by their virtue, would have to their present